omamkaz/flapy/README.md

 # flapy
-floppy is a python package to write pyside6 code using declarative mode/style like this in Flutter and QML
+flapy is a Python package to write `PySide6` code using declarative mode/style like this in `Flutter` and `QML`